shashank-simha/AIfES_Practice/mnist/README.md

 ## 1. Description
 This project implements an **MNIST digit classifier** on the ESP32 using the [AIfES framework](https://aifes.ai/).
 It demonstrates **on-device training and inference** of a compact convolutional neural network (CNN), allowing the ESP32 to both learn and recognize handwritten digits.
+Complete training process on a subset (10000 samples) of the MNIST dataset is performed on-device and weights are saved for further usage.

+The dataset (MNIST) is pre-processed into balanced chunks stored on the SD card.
+During runtime, the ESP32 loads these chunks into PSRAM, trains the model in batches, and can run inference directly on-device.

-Training on small subset of the MNIST dataset is performed for demonstration purposes.
-The full training process is carried out on a host system (Python).
-The resulting weights are exported as **binary parameter dumps** and loaded into the ESP32 for inference.
+Additionaly, training of a model with same architecture (and similar dataset count) is carried out on a host system (Python).
+The resulting weights are exported as **binary parameter dumps** and loaded into the ESP32 to demonstrate inference with pretrained parameters and host-assisted training.

 Key aspects:
 - CNN model built directly with AIfES layers
-- Training (partial) and inference performed on-device
+- Training and inference performed on-device
 - Dataset preparation and export utilities included
 - Parameter dumps for debugging and verification

 ---

+## 2. Requirements
+- **Hardware (tested on ESP32-S3)**
+  - ESP32-S3 module with:
+    - **8MB Flash** (with **SPIFFS** enabled in the partition scheme)
+    - **8MB PSRAM**
+    - Onboard or external **SD card slot**
+  - **Minimum Hardware (sufficient to run as-is)**
+    - **4MB** Flash (with SPIFFS enabled)
+    - **4MB PSRAM**
+    - **SD card** with ~20MB free space
+  - **Notes**
+    - The SD card is used to store dataset chunks and model parameters.
+    - PSRAM is required for batch buffers, training data, and model weights.
+    - The example can be ported with **minimal changes** to boards with different memory configurations or to projects using alternative storage/streaming strategies.

-## 2. Folder Structure
+## 3. Folder Structure
 ```
 ├── dataset.cpp # Dataset loading and interface
 ├── dataset.h
-├── mnist_data.h # Small MNIST dataset stored in PROGMEM
 ├── mnist.ino # Arduino sketch (main entry for ESP32)
 ├── mnist_model.cpp # CNN model implementation in AIfES
 ├── mnist_model.h
 ├── params.bin # Binary dump of trained parameters
 ├── utils/
-│ ├── generate_dataset.py # Convert MNIST data into C header format
+│ ├── generate_dataset.py # Convert MNIST data into binary chunks
 │ ├── train.py # Train and export model weights from Python
 ```

 ---

-## 3. Model Structure
+## 4. Model Structure
 The neural network follows a **compact CNN architecture** optimized for embedded systems.
 Below is the layer-by-layer structure with shapes and parameters: